 Sand Hill Trail and Sea Lion Point

-The 0.4-mile trail enhances your Big Sur visit with remarkable opportunities to watch California wildlife.
+The 0.4-mile trail enhances your Big Sur adventures with remarkable opportunities to watch California wildlife.
 The trail is easy, with a few sporadic stairs.
 A small parking lot sits right at the trailhead, enabling you to explore the area in about 10 minutes.

 Bird Island Trail and China Cove

 This sandy beach with turquoise color waves crashing on it is the first sightseeing spot along the 0.8-mile Bird Island Trail.

 The second is a wooden deck.
 Located at the far end of the trail before it starts looping back, the overlook makes sure the visitors of Big Sur linger here a bit longer.
 Facing a few cliffs inhabited by pelicans, herons, and egrets, it provides the best views of the feathered members of the Big Sur’s wildlife family.

 2. Garrapata State Park